liveblog/liveblog/README.md

 Serve via `python -m SimpleHTTPServer` or equivalent

 # Build Notes
-Zip this directory without the `node_modules` and `.git` folders before uploading to LiveBlog.
+Use `make` or alternatively zip this directory without the `node_modules` and `.git` folders before uploading to LiveBlog.

 # Synced with Sourcefabric
 incorporates all of